Government Student Aid

 Manitoba Student Aid

 Please note that all international students and students in the Mature Student High School program are not eligible to apply for Manitoba Student Aid.

 Student loans are available to students through provincial and federal student aid programs.
 Non-repayable grants and bursaries are also available.
 Student loans stay interest-free for a period of six months after you complete your schooling.
 If you are studying full-time, you can apply online.
 If you are studying part-time or by distance education, you must complete a paper application.
 If you have not lived in Manitoba for a minimum of 12 months prior to starting school, you must apply for financial aid through your home province.

 Starting in 2018-19, the Manitoba Student Aid program changed to put more money in the hands of more students.
-Changes include new grants for students with dependants, students with permanent disabilities and Indigenous students, they have simplified the application process.
+Changes include new grants for students with dependents, students with permanent disabilities, and Indigenous students, they have simplified the application process.
 Even if you weren’t eligible for funding before, you may be now.

 As a designated institution, students are eligible for government student loans.
-If eligible, students may receive loans, grants and/or bursaries from the Federal and Provincial Government Student Aid Program.
-Applications are available in early June for programs starting after August 1 in that year.
+If eligible, students may receive loans, grants, and/or bursaries from the Federal and Provincial Government Student Aid Program.
+For the 2022-23 academic year, applications are available in early July for programs starting after August 1 of that year.
 Student Aid funds are not disbursed until one week prior to classes starting.
 Students requiring their student loan funds to pay for their tuition must ensure that all documentation is verified by Student Aid.
 The college can automatically deduct fees from their Government loans to pay for their tuition.

 Visit manitobastudentaid.ca to learn more.